 Common Denominators Of Fire Behavior On Tragedy Fires

-- Flare-ups generally occur in deceptively light fuels, such as grass and light brush.
+- In relatively light fuels, such as grass, herbs, and light brush.

 Incident Management Situation Report (IMSR)